Minimax (TV channel): Visual identity

 For the first year of the channel's existence, its logo was a black oval with the words "Mini Max" written in an abstract black and yellow font, often upon a dark turquoise background.

-In 1995, the branding of the channel was refreshed, with a logo design still used to this day.
-The Spanish graphic design agency Ostra Delta designed a new logo and a new package of idents for Minimax.
-The logo consisted of a blue ring with an orange centre with the channel name in a thick white wavy font on top, however, the colours could vary.
-The idents consisted of the channel's multiple (normally 6) loosely animated human mascots doing various things and at the end of each ident the channel logo would rapidly draw itself in the centre of the screen with the name flashing through different fonts before the end of the ident.
-This was also accompanied by a jingle (normally extended into a song), which still remains to this day.
+In January 1995, the Minimax channel was rebranded, with the logo design which is still used to this day.
+The Spanish graphic design agency Ostra Delta designed a new package of logo and idents consisting of a blue ring with an orange centre with the channel's multiple (normally 6) animated human mascots doing various things, which would rapidly draw itself into the channel name Minimax flashing in white wavy different fonts, however, the colours could vary.
+This was also accompanied by a jingle (normally extended into a song), which still used to this day.

 Upon the channel's relaunch on 16 April 1999, the idents were kept and new versions were commissioned.
 At night, a testcard would play (with the Minimax theme) telling the viewers to resume watching in the morning.

-On 1 July 2004, the logo was refreshed to an orange ring with a transparent centre and white text.
-However, until 20 February 2006, idents were in a transition, and still featured the original mascots and the blue version of the logo appearing but hastily shrinking from the screen and the orange version appearing on top.
-All written information was removed from idents and information screens at this time as well, and replaced with audio announcements to better facilitate the channel's multilingual broadcasts.
+On 1 July 2004, the original of logo and idents were changed to an orange ring with a transparent centre and white text.
+However, until 20 February 2006, the logo and idents, bumpers were in a transition, and still featured the original mascots and the 2 color of version for the blue and the orange version of the logo appearing in a hurry but hastily shrinking from the screen on top.
+All written information was removed from the logo and idents from screens at this time as well, and replaced with audio announcements to better facilitate the channel's multilingual broadcasts.
 The signoff ident depicted a starry sky while an announcer wished the viewers goodnight.